-A nurse or other trained health professional will give you tetracaine.
+A nurse or other trained health professional will give you this medicine.
 The eye drops are placed directly in the eye.

 It is very important to protect your eye from injury while it is still numb.
 Do not touch or rub the eye.
 Do not use additional eye drops in the eye until your doctor tells you to.
 Protect your eye from dust particles, sand, or anything that might cause irritation.

 Side Effects of tetracaine

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.